Sideboard

 • Shadowspear

 A combat equipment, famous in many formats.
-Providing a stat boost, Trample, and Lifelink makes it an excellent equipment for the deck, but the extra ability to remove Hexproof and Indestructible offers an entirely unique situational utility.
+Providing a stat boost, Trample, and Lifelink makes it an excellent equipment for the deck already, but the extra ability to remove Hexproof and Indestructible offers an entirely unique situational utility.
 Loxodon Warhammer provides the same keywords with a larger boost if you need to gain as much life as possible, but Shadowspear offers those benefits at a cheaper cost, with some added utility.
 A very safe choice for a tutor if you don't know what you need yet, but not necessarily the most individually impactful on every game state.

 • Tarrian's Soulcleaver